intel-analytics/ipex-llm/docs/docs/APIGuide/Layers/Recurrent-Layers.md

 a prediction of the next timestep based on the prediction we made from the previous timestep.

-Input for RecurrentDecoder has to be batch x stepShape(shape of the input at a single time).
+Input for RecurrentDecoder has to be batch x stepShape(shape of the input at a single time step).

 During training, input at t(i) is output at t(i-1), input at t(0) is user input.